 The Christian unschooling style of homeschooling is one of the most misunderstood and even maligned styles.
 When you say “we are Christian unschoolers,” many people conjure up images of wild, defiant children who don’t seem to know basic things every other child knows.
 (This image wasn’t helped by some radical unschoolers who became the face of this style.)
 Granted, Christian unschooling can be done well or poorly, just like any other style of homeschooling.
-Sometimes, I like to use the term “natural learning” instead because it better describes what actually happens and it has a better connotation.
+Sometimes, I like to use the terms “natural learning” or “self-directed” instead because they better describe what actually happens and have a better connotation.
 Let’s dig in to this style of homeschooling and see if we can discover something new and amazing.

 Disclosure: This post contains affiliate links.
 That means that I provide links to great products at no cost to you and if you choose to click through, I might get a small commission that helps keep this blog running.